UNPAID LEAVES OF ABSENCE

-8. Exchange Programs – A leave of absence may be granted to any teacher, upon application, for the purpose of participating in exchange teaching programs in other districts, states, territories, or countries; foreign or military teaching programs; the Peace Corps, Teachers’ Corps, or Job Corps, as a full time teacher in such programs.
+8. Exchange Programs – A leave of absence may be granted to any educator, upon application, for the purpose of participating in exchange teaching programs in other districts, states, territories, or countries; foreign or military teaching programs; the Peace Corps, Teachers’ Corps, or Job Corps, as a full time teacher in such programs.

-1. Teachers on approved leaves of absence shall retain all credits toward illness and disability leaves, seniority, and salary increments accrued prior to the beginning of the unpaid leave.
+1. Educators on approved leaves of absence shall retain all credits toward illness and disability leaves, seniority, and salary increments accrued prior to the beginning of the unpaid leave.
 No credit shall accrue during any such leave unless specifically stated in this Collective Agreement.

-2. Full seniority and salary credit shall be granted for the semester in which the leave was granted, if the employee worked one-half or more of the semester.
+2. Full seniority and salary credit shall be granted for the semester in which the leave was granted if the employee worked one-half or more of the semester.

-7. Unless the teacher is under contract to another educational institution, failure to accept an available position for which the teacher is qualified and certified, or failure to notify the Office of Human Resources of intent, shall be considered a voluntary quit.
+7. Unless the educator is under contract to another educational institution, failure to accept an available position for which the educator is qualified and certified, or failure to notify the Office of Human Resources of intent, shall be considered a voluntary quit.
 The Office of Human Resources must receive notice of acceptance of assignment within ten (10) days of notice of tentative assignment.
 The Board shall not act to terminate employment for a period of five (5) days after notice to the Association President.

 8. Nothing in this contract regarding return from leave procedures shall be deemed to supersede the tenure rights of any educators affected by such return from leave.